cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 ###### Examples Scenarios:

 * The organization has consistently tracked build times and lead time.
-However, now they are investing in a complete set of data around the DORA metrics allowing for a more complete picture of how velocity and stability are interacting in regards to their delivery process.
+However, now realize that while easy to collect, these alone do not give a complete picture of software delivery.
+With this in mind, the team implements measurement for service reliability and stability.

-##### Level 4, Optimized - Quantitative and qualitative
+##### Level 4, Optimizing - Quantitative and qualitative

 Feedback and measurements are deeply integrated into the organization's culture.
 The entire organization, from top-level executives to engineers organization-wide, recognizes the value of data collection and feedback on product evolution.
 There is a democratization of data, where various stakeholders, including platform users and business leaders, are actively involved in identifying hypotheses for platform improvements, providing feedback during the design process, and then measuring the impact post delivery.
 All of these measurements are considered when planning platform initiatives.